yellowflowersorganics-star/smartcrop-os/docs/INSTALLATION.md

-# 🚀 SmartCrop OS - Installation Guide
+# 🚀 SmartCrop - Installation Guide

 Complete installation instructions for all platforms.